asalavaty/influential/cran-comments.md

 CRAN Comments
 ================
 Adrian (Abbas) Salavaty
-15/01/2020 (updated on 23 April, 2020)
+15/01/2020 (updated on 24 April, 2020)

-## 1.0.0 New version submission
+## 1.0.0 Resubmission

-This is a new submission for a new version of the package `influential`.
+This is a resubmission of the package `influential`.
+Comments were addressed on 24-04-2020 and Re-ran R CMD check –as-cran with no new warnings, errors or notes.

+1. Please do not use directed but undirected quotes in the Description field.
+    *Quotations and additional links were removed from the DESCRIPTION file*.

 ## Test environments